ntanhung/Parameter-Estimation-Project/README.md

 # Parameter-Estimation-Project
-Parameter Estimation for a Nonlinear System.
+Parameter Estimation for Nonlinear Systems: Three SIR-Related Models.

 The project is a part of the 2022 summer research with Professor Veneziani at Emory University.
 In the project, I used the pybobyqa library to estimate the parameters for SIR, SIRW, and SIRE models that are believed to be good estimations for the spread of COVID-19.
 After conducting a sensitivity analysis, this approach can only estimate nonlinear systems with five or fewer parameters accurately.
 A research poster which I presented at the end of the research program is also attached for more detailed information.